ericharding/blog/content/blog/xinetd/index.md

 ## Security

 Any time you hook some code up to the internet you should spend a few minutes thinking about what could go wrong.
+### Malformed Messages
+* **The message might not be valid HTTP**
+    The NGINX proxy_pass will only forward valid http messages.
+If the message wasn't valid the webserver wouldn't know where to route the request.
+* **The message might not have a Content-Length**
+    When we reach a blank line we will not try to parse the JSON.
+Then we return 200 OK and promptly crash.
+Since this process was only supposed to live for the duration of the request this is A-OK.
+Since xinetd is limited to a single instance it would be reasonably difficult to exhaust the server's resources this way.
+* **The payload is not JSON**
+    The script will crash as intended. 👍

+### Well Formed but Fake messages

+* **We get a message that isn't from GitHub but looks like it is**
+    We will issue a pull request which will finish quickly since there are no changes.
+The script will not be run again until the pull finishes so only one will be in flight at a time but it could effectively be running `git pull` in a loop.
+This could definitely get us censured by GitHub eventually.

+    We can mitigate this in 2 ways.
+    - We can validate the `X-Hub-Signature`  If we do it becomes impossible to fake the message so we will never issue spurious pull requests.
+    - We can use xinetd [`cps`](https://linux.die.net/man/5/xinetd.conf) to limit the number of requests per second and set up some back pressure.
+This isn't a bad idea but I don't think it can go below 1rps so it probably won't work.

 And finally...

 ## The GitHub Part

 =======================